Dextrin

 Dextrins are a group of low-molecular-weight carbohydrates produced by the hydrolysis of starch and glycogen.
 Dextrins are mixtures of polymers of D-glucose units linked by α-(1→4) or α-(1→6) glycosidic bonds.

-Dextrins can be produced from starch using enzymes like amylases, as during digestion in the human body and during malting and mashing, or by applying dry heat under acidic conditions (pyrolysis or roasting).
+Dextrins can be produced from starch using enzymes like amylases, as during digestion in the human body and during malting and mashing in beer brewing or by applying dry heat under acidic conditions (pyrolysis or roasting).
 This procedure was first discovered in 1811 by Edme-Jean Baptiste Bouillon-Lagrange.
 The latter process is used industrially, and also occurs on the surface of bread during the baking process, contributing to flavor, color and crispness.
 Dextrins produced by heat are also known as pyrodextrins.
 Starch hydrolyses during roasting under acidic conditions, and short-chained starch parts partially rebranch with α-(1,6) bonds to the degraded starch molecule.
 See also Maillard reaction.

-Dextrins are white, yellow, or brown powder that are partially or fully water-soluble, yielding optically active solutions of low viscosity.
+Dextrins are white, yellow, or brown powders that are partially or fully water-soluble, yielding optically active solutions of low viscosity.
 Most of them can be detected with iodine solution, giving a red coloration; one distinguishes erythrodextrin (dextrin that colours red) and achrodextrin (giving no colour).

 White and yellow dextrins from starch roasted with little or no acid are called British gum.